-Pet insurance is very different from your home and auto insurance.
+Pet insurance is very different from your home or car insurance.
 The system works differently than your health insurance as well.
 However, it still provides the coverage you need when your furry friend gets sick or injured.

 The insurance works by reimbursing you for certain veterinary expenses.
 You still have to pay the entire bill at the vet’s office- but the insurance plan will cover your costs.
 The insurance may not pay for pre-existing conditions or dental work, depending on the brand.

 Many people worry about the monthly premiums since they can cost a couple of hundred dollars every year.
 However, the best pet insurance can save you thousands of dollars if your pet needs surgery or other treatment.